paulrobertlloyd/paulrobertlloyd-v3/source/essays/_pages/dissertation-07.markdown

 The first reworking of the idents, designed in-house and by Static 2358, played about more with the logo, moving it horizontally across the screen whilst flipping it about, spinning it around, blurring or distorting it before returning it to its standard position -- reminiscent of the launch idents of 1982.

-{% figure class:'figure--4up', caption:'Figure 20: Later revisions of the channels identity involved more movement of the logo' %}
+{% figure 4up "Figure 20: Later revisions of the channels identity involved more movement of the logo" %}
 ![Channel 4 'Red' ident, 2001](/assets/images/essays/dissertation/figure-20a.png)
 ![Channel 4 'Red' ident, 2001](/assets/images/essays/dissertation/figure-20b.png)
 ![Channel 4 'Red' ident, 2001](/assets/images/essays/dissertation/figure-20c.png)